sanderjongsma/itris-Magento2-theme-and-modules/README.md

 ## Must haves in Magento 2 Development

-**[Alen Storm Pestle](https://github.com/astorm/pestle)** A collection of command line scripts for Magento 2 code generation, and a PHP module system for organizing command line scripts.
+**[Alan Storm Pestle](https://github.com/astorm/pestle)** A collection of command line scripts for Magento 2 code generation, and a PHP module system for organizing command line scripts.

 **[n98-magerun2](https://github.com/netz98/n98-magerun2)** The swiss army knife for Magento developers, sysadmins and devops.
 The tool provides a huge set of well tested command line commands which save hours of work time.
 All commands are extendable by a module API.